oracle/graal/docs/tools/vscode/micronaut/README.md

 > NOTE: If the Docker registry is private you will need a Docker registry secret.

-This [guide](https://docs.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengpullingimagesfromocir.htm) describes how to create a Docker registry secret and describes how to specify the image to pull from Oracle Cloud Infrastructure Registry (along with the Docker secret to use) during application deployment to a cluster you've created using OKE.
+This [guide](https://docs.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengpullingimagesfromocir.htm) describes how to create a Docker registry secret and how to specify the image to pull from Oracle Cloud Infrastructure Registry (along with the Docker secret to use) during application deployment to a cluster.

 ### Specify the Location for Docker Image in Oracle Container Registry